mayjs/advent_of_code_2021/journal.md

 I created the deduction rules for this day by hand, some sort of solver would probably have helped here.
 I think this day would have been nice to implement using Prolog.

+## Day 9

+This day was not too difficult.
+Part 1 only required some simple parsing and iterating over neighbors of points.

+Part 2 could be solved using a breadth first search.
+My solution is based on the assumption that every basin is always constrained by points with height 9, if two points could also compete in one enclosed area, it will not work properly and just combine those two basins into one, resulting in a much higher output value.

+The concept of a two-dimensional field like my `Heightmap` was required before to solve the Bingo problem.
+It may be a nice idea to provide the core functionality of this pattern in my aoc library.